-Significance of image, kernel, rank and nullity for systems of linear equations.
+Significance of image, kernel, rank and nullity for systems of linear equations including geometrical examples.
 Solution by Gaussian elimination.
 Bases of solution space of homogeneous equations.
 Applications to finding bases of vector spaces.

 Invertible matrices; use of row operations to decide invertibility and to calculate inverse.